R840chen/HuGGeMs-update-pipelines/README.md

 ### Part I — Presence detection

-This part checks whether provided genomes or species are already represented in GMB.
+This part checks whether provided genomes or species are already represented in HuGGeMs.

 **Example:**